 Day 3: Building the Basics

 This is an EMOM (every minute on the minute) style workout meaning you complete each exercise within a minute for the specified amount of time.

 If you plan to structure your own 3 day calisthenics program instead of using the one listed above, you must first know a bit about structuring a program.

 The “main lifts” in calisthenics are:

-If you are ever in doubt of what to train, refer back to the basics.
+If you are ever in doubt of what to train, refer back to the 12 Fundamental Calisthenics Exercises.
 DON’T OVERCOMPLICATE things (I’m guilty of this).
 You do not have to do ten (10) exercises per session (3-5 exercises are a good amount).
 Keep it simple!
 Work on the basics.

 Workout Structure for Calisthenics

 Structuring your workouts in this manner ensures you are working on your strength, mobility and calisthenics skills each and every workout.
 This is especially important if you are only training 3x per week.

 The length of time spent on each type of movement is dependent on your goals and your time availability.
 Mobility work could just be 5 minutes – or it could be 40!
 It all depends on what your body and goals require.

 Take these recommendations and move through each one for 8-20 reps at the start of your session, holding each pose for no longer than 3 breaths per rep.